vtexdocs/dev-portal-content/docs/localization/catalog-internationalization.md

 ---
-title: Translating Catalog content
+title: "Translating Catalog content"
-excerpt: Overwrite automatic message translations from the catalog with more representative content from your store.
+excerpt: "Overwrite automatic message translations from the catalog with more representative content from your store."
-slug: catalog-internationalization
+slug: "catalog-internationalization"
 hidden: false
-createdAt: 2020-08-31T17:18:54.238Z
+createdAt: "2020-08-31T17:18:54.238Z"
-updatedAt: 2024-10-04T15:19:12.970Z
+updatedAt: "2024-10-04T15:19:12.970Z"
 ---

 In this guide, you'll learn how to overwrite an automatic message translation from the catalog, such as a product name or a product description, with a more specific and representative content of your store.